laboon/CS1632_Summer2018/deliverables/1/deliverable1.md

 I expect you to test three edge or corner cases as part of the test plan.
 These should be marked in the description of the relevant test case.

 It is expected that you actually execute the test plan in order to find the defects.
 There are AT LEAST three.
-Full credit will be given only to those who properly find and describe at least three.
+Full credit will be given only to those who properly find, describe and fix at least three.
 While you are not expected to find *all* of the defects, a reasonable test plan should definitely find at least three.
 This is an intentionally target-rich environment.

+The repository you and your partner create should be private.
+Besides the two people in the group, usernames `laboon` (the instructor) and `mraoufi` (the TA, Mehrnoosh Raoufi) should be added as collaborators.
+Only the code

+The name of your repository should be `D1`.
+Thus, the GitHub link should be: `https://github.com/*YOURUSERNAME*/D1`.
+The name of the main file should be `connect_four.rb`.
+You may modify other names or add other files if you have a reason, but I should still be able to run the program by typing `ruby connect_four.rb *SIZE*` where *SIZE* is a positive integer.

 ## Format
 Please hand in the paper to me with a cover page with: